Skip to main content

 • Businesses on Google Maps want to be found by definition.
 This is not necessarily true for events, where exclusivity is sometimes a feature.

-How to populate the platform?
+How to seed data into the platform?

 Challenges